Your RAG Chatbot Fails Because You Built It in the Wrong Order

 If you add them earlier, they amplify chaos — not capability.

-## Why This Order Feels Uncomfortable
+#Why This Order Feels Uncomfortable

 This build order feels slow at first.

 There’s no flashy demo.
+No impressive UI.
+No “wow” moment.

 But it compounds.